polyphony-chat/docs/docs/Protocol Specifications/core.md

 Depending on the use case, this process can be adapted to fit the needs of the user.
 How this process is implemented is up to the concrete implementation.

+### 7.4 Challenges and trust

+Changing the publicly visible ownership of actor data requires the chain of trust to be maintained.
+If an "old" account wants to change the publicly visible ownership of its data, the "old" account must prove that it possesses the private keys that were used to sign the messages.
+This is done by signing a challenge string with the private keys.
+If the server verifies the challenge, it authorizes the new account to re-sign the old account's messages signed with the verified key.
+Instead of overwriting the message, a new message variant with the new signature is created, preserving the old message.

+All challenge strings and their responses created in the context of account migration must be made public to ensure that a chain of trust can be maintained.
+A third party should be able to verify that the challenge string, which authorized the ownership change of an accounts' data was signed by the correct private key.

+Implementations and protocol extensions should carefully consider the extent of messages that can be re-signed.

+!!! example

+    In the case of a social media platform with quote-posting functionality, it is reasonable to assume that re-signing a quoted post is allowed.
+However, this would likely change the signature of the quoted post, which would be undesirable.
+Edge cases like these are up to implementations to handle, and should be well documented.

 ## 8. Protocol extensions (P2 extensions)